robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 | 13 |  | The breakdown shows the caller paths through the auto attendant and the final call result.<br><br>Column definitions:<br><ul><li>**MM-DD** - The month and day the call</li><li>**Start Hour** - The hour the call started</li><li>**Name** - The Resource Account name</li><li>**Call flow** - The call flow the call followed.
 See [Auto Attendant dimensions -> AutoAttendantCallFlow](#auto-attendant-dimensions)</li><li>**Call Type** - The connectivity method for the call.
 CalllingPlan or DirectRouting</li><li>**Call Result** - The end result of the call (see #7 Call Results)</li><li>**Call Count** - The number of calls that followed this same path</li><li>**Average Call Duration (seconds)** - The average number of seconds the call spent in the Auto Attendant</li></ul><br>*TIP: Hover over any metric in this section to display a tooltip with the individual calls that make up the total.* |

 #### Notes
-1. To see the calls for a specific Auto attendant, select all the resource accounts assigned to that Auto attendant.
-If the full Resource Account name is **aa_test@microsoft.com**, then this value is: **aa_test**<br>Default: All
+1. Admins: To see the calls for a specific Auto attendant, select all the resource accounts assigned to that Auto attendant.
+If the full Resource Account name is **aa_test@microsoft.com**, then this value is: **aa_test**

 #### Known issues